eaglejs/zombie-press/README.md

 ### You can modify the time!

-If you need to modify the time, modify it in the code, I could create a CLI for it, but i'm too lazy.
+If you need to modify the time, modify it in the code, and follow step 2 again.
+I could create a CLI for it, but i'm too lazy.
 Just update the 'period' variable with the time you want. (denoted in milliseconds).

 ### Would you like to contribute?
 You can do just that?
 If you want to add a CLI into it.
 I'm all for it.
 Fork the repo, and make a pull request and i'll review it.